Home

 • Salpingectomy, salpingo-oophorectomy, ovarian conservation

-• Alternatives: myomectomy, embolization, Mirena, endometrial ablation
+• Alternatives: myomectomy, embolization, hormonal IUD (Mirena, Jaydess, Kyleena), Ryeqo, endometrial ablation

 Discover the hysterectomy page